 The Concert Experience

 What if I don’t know anything about classical music?
 What should I wear?
-Our only request of our audience is to limit wearing too much cologne and perfume due to potential allergies of those around you.
 Should I arrive early?
-Rushing to your seat at the last minute may make you tense and detract from your experience.
-These concerts start on time, so, if you’re late, you may end up listening from the lobby.
-(If you are late, an usher will allow you inside during a suitable pause in the program as to avoid disturbing other concertgoers.)
 Parking.
 Is the hall accessible?
 How do I purchase accessible seats?
 A limited number of USCC wheelchairs are available at the Facilities on a first-come, first-serve basis.
 If you need an assisted listening device or a wheelchair please bring driver’s license or another form of identification to give to the medic in exchange for the assisted listening device/wheelchair to the hall.
 Assisted listening devices and/or interpreters should be requested well in advance of the event date.

 A musical evening that will blow you away of course.
 Classical music ebbs and flows.
 Sometimes, it’s surging and powerful, booming with intensity — and, others, it’s delicate and ephemeral and everything in between.

 There’s no dress code!
-Anything that makes you comfortable is fine.
 Most people attend the Asheville Symphony in business clothes or dressy-casual attire, but you’ll find people wearing everything from khakis to cocktail dresses.
 Some people enjoy dressing up and making a special night of it, and you can too.
+Our only request of our audience is to limit wearing too much cologne and perfume due to potential allergies of those around you.

-Definitely!
 Plan to arrive 20 minutes before the concert begins so that you have time to find your seat and settle in.
 That way, you’ll have a few extra moments to absorb the atmosphere, listen to the orchestra warm up, and take a look at your program book.
+ASO concerts start on time, so, if you’re late, you may end up listening from the lobby.
+(If you are late, an usher will allow you inside during a suitable pause in the program as to avoid disturbing other concertgoers.)

-It’s more of a statement than a question.
-Our partners at the US Cellular Center do a great job of explaining all the options.
+Our partners at Harrah’s Cherokee Center Asheville do a great job of explaining all the options.
 Click here for more information about parking.